 a.
-Criteria for Lower-Division Course Credit

-Lower-Division (Baccalaureate/Associate Degree) Courses
+Criteria for Lower-Division Course Credit Lower-Division (Baccalaureate/Associate Degree) Courses b.
+Criteria for Upper-Division Course Credit

 Courses offered in the first two years of college study are those which:

 - 1. are identified by a majority of public four-year undergraduate institutions in the state as courses intended to comprise the first two years of collegiate study, and - 2. stress development of disciplinary knowledge and skills at an introductory level; or - 3. include basic principles of verbal, mathematical, and scientific concepts associated with an academic discipline.